South America Gap Semester – Ecuador, Peru & Bolivia

 While traveling the world teaches many things, the greatest lessons are those we learn about ourselves.
 You’ll explore the relationship between the US and the rest of the world.
 You’ll meet representatives from the World Bank, Congress, and NGOs to discuss international development.
 You’ll reflect to bring together your learning and experiences into powerful conclusions in a final project to raise awareness about critical global issues.
 You’ll celebrate your accomplishments.

-TBB’s gap year programs are different from all the others.
+TBB’s programs for students on gap years are different from all the others.
 Follow the link to learn how.